 How to Make the Italian Stuffed Peppers Filling

 These Italian stuffed peppers are filled with something resembling a quick cooking ground chicken bolognese.
-If you have the time, you could use something like my Instant Pot bolognese recipe and still add cauliflower rice for extra volume.
+If you have the time, you could use something like my turkey bolognese or Instant Pot bolognese recipe and still add cauliflower rice for extra volume.
 Either way, if you’re not a fan of cauliflower rice you could use any cooked rice.
 The Right Rice I used for my Greek ground chicken and rice bowls would work great here.

 And if you wanted to make fresh cauliflower rice, check out this post on how to make cauliflower rice.
 You could either cook it in butter like the recipe calls for or throw it straight in.
 It’ll cook with the rest of the filling once stuffed inside the peppers.